 - Wash your hands thoroughly before entering the bathroom stall.

-- Boil water in a pot
+- Boil water in a pot.

-Questions?
+You've got questions?
 We've got answers!

 Menstrual cups do not protect against unwanted pregnancies.
 The best course of action is to ask your partner to wear a condom.
-You can also wear a female condom, or use another method of birth control.
+You can also wear a female condom or use another method of birth control.